 SUMMARY: Local government needs appropriate structures and leadership, as well as people with the right skills, appropriate qualifications and mindset, to operate efficiently and effectively and achieve intended outcomes within the specified periods.
-A local government organisation must ensure that it has both the capacity to fulfil its own mandate and to make certain that there are policies in place to guarantee that its management has the operational capacity for the organisation as a whole.
-Because both individuals and the environment in which an organisation operates will change over time, there will be a continuous need to develop its capacity as well as the skills. and experience of individual staff members.
+A local government organisation must ensure that it has both the capacity to fulfil its own mandate and to make certain that there are policies in place to guarantee that its management has the operational capacity for the organisation operates will change over time, there will be a continuous need to develop its capacity as well as the skills. and experience of individual staff members.
 Leadership in local government is strengthened by the participation of people with many different types of backgrounds, reflecting the structure and diversity of communities.